 The trail starts by the Lake Louise boat house and climbs up, first to the Saddleback at 3.7 km and then Fairview Mountain, 5.3 km from the trailhead.
 It’s 600 m of elevation gain to the Saddleback – a worthy destination in itself.
 But if you’re looking for grand views, just put one foot in front of the other and you’ll dispatch with the final 414 m of elevation in no time.
 Enjoy the 360-degree mountain panorama at the summit.

-Sunset Pass Lookout (and off the radar hike)
+Sunset Pass Lookout (one of the off the radar Banff hikes)

 The Sunset Lookout – Sunset Pass hike doesn’t see nearly the traffic of many other Banff hikes.
 It may be because of its location, north of Saskatchewan River Crossing, or perhaps because the trailhead isn’t signed on the highway, though there is a good-sized parking lot.